ronnieholm/German-yes-identity-provider-integration/README.md

 With `cert.pem` and `key.pem` in place:

-    $ cd src/GermanYesIdentityRelyingParty
+    $ dotnet run --project src/GermanYesIdentityRelyingParty/GermanYesIdentityRelyingParty.fsproj

-    $ dotnet build
+To run browser tests, in another terminal:

-    $ dotnet run
+    $ dotnet test

-Go to the GermanYesIdentityRelyingParty login page at [http://localhost:3000](http://localhost:3000) and click the yes button to initiate a identity flow using one of the [test banks and test users](https://yes.com/docs/rp-devguide/latest/ONBOARDING/#sandbox).
+Otherwise go to the GermanYesIdentityRelyingParty login page at [http://localhost:3000](http://localhost:3000) and click the yes button to initiate a identity flow using one of the [test banks and test users](https://yes.com/docs/rp-devguide/latest/ONBOARDING/#sandbox).
 For